Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 C-Play depends on the great mpv media player library, which indeed depends on the great ffmpeg library.
 It is usually straight-forward to build in many ways, but normally we want to modify the standard build by including JACK, to go from maximum 8-channel audio support, to support ASIO and other low-latency audio frameworks.
 Choose one of the two below options (after the pre-setup).
 After building, check further below for creating a linkable library.

-Pre-setup: Install JACK + portaudio (needed NDI audio) with vcpkg
+Pre-setup: Install JACK + portaudio (also for NDI audio) with vcpkg

-In the options below, we will be compiling FFMPEG and MPV with MINGW64, which is a standard (and easiest) practise to build a customized library on Windows.
-But MINGW64 headers are extensive and the include folder is making compiliation fail (often at least).
-As we are also using the great ‘vcpkg’ functionality for many packages, we can utilize this as well to install packages that we can include when building C-Play.
+In the options below, we will compile FFmpeg and MPV with MINGW64, which is standard and usually the easiest practice for building a customized library on Windows.
+However, MINGW64 headers are extensive and the include folder often makes compilation fail.
+As we are also using the excellent ‘vcpkg’ functionality for many packages, we can use that as well to install packages that can be included when building C-Play.

 Install the ASIO SDK through ‘vcpkg’, and then install portaudio with the asio feature enabled.
-In the C-Play repository, there is some portaudio vcpkg files to make the ‘portaudio’ compile with ‘asio’, which is not in the standard package included in ‘vcpkg’.
-At last, install ‘jack2’ as well.
+In the C-Play repository, there are some portaudio vcpkg files to make ‘portaudio’ compile with ‘asio’, which is not in the standard package included in ‘vcpkg’.
+Finally, install ‘jack2’ as well.

 vcpkg install asiosdk